help-me-mom/ng-mocks/README.md

   // Because we want to test the component, we pass it as the first
   // parameter of MockBuilder.
 To create its mock dependencies
-  // we pass its module as the second parameter. beforeEach(() => MockBuilder(TargetComponent, TargetModule));
+  // we pass its module as the second parameter.
+  // Do not forget to return the promise of MockBuilder. beforeEach(() => MockBuilder(TargetComponent, TargetModule));

   // Now we need to customize the mock copy of the service.